Who are we?

 Fly Brave was started in their living room with five families and a budget of $600.
 They created a landscaping program and a social group that made t-shirts with a donated heat press and jewelry with donated beads.
 They mowed lawns, sold jewelry at craft fairs and sold their handmade t-shirts at the Drive-In movie theater's vendor market.
 The t-shirts and jewelry gained the attention of local businesses who invited them to set up shop in their parking lot and encouraged their staff to purchase items on their lunch hour.
 These events funded Fly Brave's first event, Prom Night.
 In May of 2016, 100 prom stars showed up (some in limos), dressed to impress and enjoyed a night to remember.
 Prom Night brought a neurodiverse village together and Fly Brave began to soar.

-Fly Brave is a 100% volunteer driven organization, serving over 400 families in our community, through a dedicated Board of Directors, community members, friends and parent volunteers who share the same vision.
+Fly Brave is a volunteer organization, serving over 400 individuals and families annually.
+Fly Brave's dedicated Board of Directors, community members, friends and parent volunteers are the fuel that keep the organization moving forward.

 From humble beginnings, Fly Brave has established community-based employment training programs (on-line retail store and a pop-up up market), a public speaking network of self-advocates, social and life skills workshops, numerous events (proms, karaoke, Fashion Shows, Talent Show, Art Shows), fitness programs (run club, Fly Fit - police involvement fitness program), art and theater programs, adult groups and community integration through volunteerism.

-In 2021 we were able to secure our first brick and mortar home, the Fly Brave Emporium, an upscale thrift store, which serves as an employment training program, an outreach, and hosts many of our social meet ups.
+In 2021 Fly Brave secured its first brick and mortar home, the Fly Brave Emporium, an upscale thrift store, which serves as an employment training program, an outreach, and hosts many of their social groups/meet ups.